Configurations, Tessellations and Tone Networks: Tonnetze and Tessellations

-As with the other tonnetze that we have considered one can read off the resulting cycles rather directly from the Levi graph.There are hexacycles, octacycles and dodecacycles -- but there are also quadracycles in this case.
-The significance of the quadracycles is that these graphs are not the graphs of configurations, for we recall that in order for a bipartite graph to be the Levi graph of a configuration it must be of girth at least six, which has indeed been the case in the previous examples that we have considered.

-Nonetheless, if we lay out identical copies of the dodecagons in a lattice and connect adjacent vertices across the lattice (rather than across the dodecagon), what emerges is a tessellation of the plane, composed of dodecagons, hexagons, and squares, as in Figure 16.
-This tessellation in one of a number due to Kepler (1619).
-Each dodecagon is surrounded by six hexagons and six squares in a remarkable alternating pattern known in the mathematical literature as an Archimedean or semi-regular tessellation of type $\{4, 6, 12\}$.
-See, for example, Gr\"unbaum \& Shephard 1977, 1987, Conway, Burgiel \& Goodman-Strauss 2008, Wilson 2016.
+As with the Eulerian tonnetz, one can read off the resulting cycles directly from the bipartite graph (see Appendix).
+There are hexacycles, octacycles, decacycles and dodecacycles, but also tetracycles like $\langle Gm$, $F_{\sharp}M$, $C_{\sharp}m$, $CM$, $Gm\rangle$.
+The significance of the tetracycles is that these graphs are not the graphs of configurations.
+For a bipartite graph to be a Levi graph it must be of girth at least six.
+Nonetheless, if we lay out copies of the dodecagons in a lattice and connect adjacent vertices across the lattice (rather than across the dodecagon), what emerges is a striking tessellation of the plane, composed of dodecagons, hexagons, and squares, as in Figure \ref{dodecagontessellation}.

-The musical possibilities that this tessellation generates are abundant because of the rhythmic structures implicit in the movements along the multitude of cycles that can be realized as one explores the space of this tonnetz.